Zunza5/HandPointer/README.md

 -	Systems thinking: translating continuous hand pose data into stable, user-friendly controls through filtering, debouncing, and gesture state machines .
 - Accessibility and HCI: enabling touch-free control for mobility and hygiene contexts, and prototyping alternative input methods .

+## Gesture set

+- Hand open: move the pointer by tracking the index fingertip position in real time, with smoothing to ensure stable motion.
+- Index + middle finger touch: perform a left-click when the index fingertip contacts the middle fingertip, with a short debounce to prevent accidental multiple clicks.

 ## Run Locally